influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 ### Requirements

-To configure Kapacitor with HipChat, you need:
+To configure Kapacitor with HipChat, the following will be needed:

-* your HipChat subdomain name
+* A HipChat subdomain name
-* your HipChat room name
+* A HipChat room name
-* a HipChat API access token for sending notifications
+* A HipChat API access token for sending notifications

 > ##### HipChat API Access Token
 ><br>